Category

 Windows add support for the new certificate authority handling logic in Application Control for Business Application Control for Business updates CA trust logic to handle expiring Microsoft CAs, requiring Windows updates by May 13, 2025 for seamless trust extension.
 Microsoft is updating the logic used by Application Control for Business to.

-30-day notice: Manage PAC Validation related to CVE-2024-26248 & CVE-2024-29056 Starting April 2025, Windows updates will enforce new Kerberos PAC Validation security behavior, removing Compatibility mode and requiring all domain controllers and clients to be updated.
-Last year, Windows updates released on or after April 9, 2024 added new.
+Immediate Action: Enforce PAC Validation for CVE-2024-26248 & CVE-2024-29056 Starting with the April 2025 Windows security update, Enforcement phase for Kerberos PAC Validation begins, removing Compatibility mode and requiring all domain controllers and clients to update for security compliance.
+Last year, Windows updates released on and after.

 Details